-Let’s see what Avast SecureLine has for you:
+Let’s see what SecureLine VPN has for you:

 - DNS leak protection

-Well, to be frank, that’s about it.
-Not very convincing for someone who knows a bit about VPNs in general.
-Still, even these features can make Avast VPN safe to use depending on what you want to use it for.
+…And that’s about it.
+Not very convincing for someone at least moderately familiar with VPNs.
+Still, even these features can make a VPN safe enough, depending on what you use it for.